Install Free

 • Right-click on the issue and select the Remove rule quick fix in the tooltip.

-• Activate and deactivate rules one by one in the SonarLint Preferences > SonarLint > Rules Configuration menu.
+• Activate and deactivate rules one by one in the SonarQube Preferences > SonarQube > Rules Configuration menu.
 A full list of rules organized by language is available.

-When your project is bound to SonarQube or SonarCloud using Connected Mode, the rule set is managed on the server side as defined by the quality profile.
-See the SonarQube and SonarCloud documentation about quality profiles for more information.
+When your project is bound to SonarQube (Server, Cloud) using connected mode, the rule set is managed on the server side as defined by the quality profile.
+See the SonarQube Server, SonarQube Cloud, or SonarQube Community Build quality profile for more information.

 Quick fixes